 Catherine de Medici and the chateau of Chenonceau

-« I got the girl without a dowry! » complains François the 1st when Pope Paul III refused to pay the dowry which had been promised by the previous Pope Clément VII for the wedding of Catherine de Medici with the second son of François the 1st, Henri of Orleans (the future Henri the 2nd).
+« I got the girl without a dowry! » complains Francis I when Pope Paul III refused to pay the dowry which had been promised by the previous Pope Clément VII for the wedding of Catherine de Medici with the second son of Francis I, duke of Orleans (the future Henry II).

 Catherine de Medici: an Italian Queen of France

 As Catherine was the heir of the powerful Medici family from Florence, she became part of a strategic alliance for a reconciliation between France and Italy.
-After the death of François the 1st in 1547, Catherine, wife of Henri the 2nd became Queen of France.
+After the death of Francis I in 1547, Catherine, wife of Henry II, became Queen of France.

 Chaumont and Chenonceau!

-Besides her active role at the Court of France and her pregnancies, Catherine de Medici also dealt with the vast domain of Chaumont-sur-Loire.
-After the death of her husband, King Henri the 2nd, she decided to take the chateau of Chenonceau from Diane de Poitiers, the king’s mistress and rival to Catherine.
+Besides her active life at the Court of France and the birth of her children (Francis II, Elizabeth de France, Claude de France, Louis de France, and also Charles IX, Henry III, Marguerite de France…), Catherine de Medici also dealt with the vast domain of Chaumont-sur-Loire.
+After the death of her french husband, King Henry II, she decided to take the chateau of Chenonceau from Diane de Poitiers, the king’s mistress and rival to Catherine.

 Diane was at the origin of the building of the Renaissance style chateau and had a garden created (named “the garden of Diane”).
-Later, Catherine decided to have a gallery built over the river making this chateau unique and delightful.
+Later, Catherine de Medici decided to have a gallery built over the river making this chateau unique and delightful.
 Another garden was added to the first one (named “Catherine’s garden”).
 Two other buildings were completed during that period of time.
+Since 2019, its apothecary can also be discovered.

 Catherine also expanded the vineyards around the estate, which is now a famous AOC wine (Touraine Chenonceaux).
 Wine tasting is possible at the chateau inside the cellar (cave des domes) or in the wine estate nearby (la cave du Père Auguste).